mikaelho/pythonista-gestures/README.md

     tap(label, lambda _: setattr(label, 'text', 'Tapped'))

-The example below triggers some kind of a database refresh when a long press is detected on a button.
+For continuous gestures, the example below triggers some kind of a hypothetical database refresh when a long press is detected on a button.
 Anything more complicated than this is probably worth creating a separate function.